 Acquisition is an alternative mitigation action.
 Properties would need to be sized appropriately for the mitigation required, subdivided for purchase into appropriately sized parcels, or partner investors found with whom to jointly purchase the target property.
 Combined, these uncertainties currently make acquisition an alternative, rather than a primary mitigation choice.
 However, if acquisition were used as mitigation, in acquiring lands, Na Pua Makani Power Partners would be protecting and preserving lands for not only the 21-year period covered by the ITP and ITL, but in perpetuity, well after the permit term has expired.
 Thus, acquisition of habitat supports bat use over many lifetimes.
 Nevertheless, the potential suitability of habitat in any specific acquisition parcel may vary.
-Therefore, if acquisition was chosen as an alternative mitigation strategy, Na Pua Makani Power Partners would work with USFWS and DOFAW to determine the amount of acquisition acreage required to mitigate for the associated estimated Project take being mitigated.
+Therefore, if acquisition was chosen as an alternative mitigation strategy, Na Pua Makani Power Partners would work with USFWS and DOFAW to determine the amount of acquisition acreage and pertinent characteristics required to mitigate for the associated estimated Project take being mitigated.
+The selection of any acquisition property would require the approval of the USFWS, DOFAW, and the ESRC.